Sweet Potato & Black Bean Enchiladas Recipe

 How can something that tastes so deliciously sweet be a nutrition superstar?
 Sweet potatoes are among the most nutritious vegetables you can add to your diet, according to a vegetable rating study by the Center for Science in the Public Interest, a consumer advocacy organization.1 The orange flesh provides an excellent source of vitamin A in the form of beta-carotene, providing more than 200% of the daily value required in one medium sweet potato.
 This vegetable is also a very good source of vitamin C, manganese, copper, pantothenic acid, vitamin B6, and a good source of potassium, fiber, and other B vitamins.
 Anthocyanin and other color pigment antioxidants found in sweet potatoes have been shown to provide anti-inflammatory benefits.
 According to a study abstract published by the US National Institutes of Health, anthocyanin is suggested to possess anti-inflammatory and anti-carcinogenic activity, cardiovascular disease prevention, obesity control, and diabetes alleviation properties.2

 Sodium in Enchilada Sauce

 Before running out to purchase a processed can of enchilada sauce, consider making your own at home (recipe below).
 It is fast and easy to make and you will reduce the sodium significantly in most cases.
 Be sure to purchase tomato sauce that is labeled “no-salt-added” or a brand that is naturally low in sodium, such as Pomi.
-You can find this brand in most whole food grocers and online.
+You can find this brand in most whole food grocers, Target and online.
 As always, check labels.
 The table below shows sodium content in some commonly store bought brands.

 Comparing Enchilada Sauce Sodium